Record your medical appointments

 Can I record my doctor's appointment?

-In the UK and EU, medical bodies and data-protection rules support your right to record your own appointment for personal use — it's good manners to let everyone know first.
+In the UK and EU, medical bodies and data-protection rules support your right to record your own appointment for personal use — the BMA encourages doctors to support patients recording their consultations, and it's good manners to let everyone know first.
 In some US states everyone present needs to agree to a recording, so it's best to ask either way.
 A simple "Do you mind if I record this so I remember it?" is usually all it takes.

 Advoca's assistant transcribes, summarises and explains your health information, grounded in trusted medical sources and overseen by our clinical team.
 It does not diagnose or replace your doctor — and, like any AI, it can occasionally get things wrong, so we always show you the sources and full transcript behind its answers.